This Sweet Corn Spoon Bread recipe is made with Jiffy muffin mix! This Jiffy Spoon Bread is a rich, luscious corn bread!

 "I’ve made this spoon bread 2 times before, tonight is the 3rd time.
 I add a little cheese and it is delicious.
 By far, one of my absolute favorites!!"- Cynthia, via blog comment

 I picture this Jiffy spoon bread being on a Thanksgiving table, as a very well deserving side.
 It could replace rolls or corn bread very easily.
-Or, it could seriously double as dessert!
+Or, this Sweet Corn Bread Recipe Jiffy could seriously double as dessert!